EXCLUSIVE-France's Thales considers move for Atos cybersecurity arm BDS -sources | Business

 France's Thales is working on a plan to buy the cybersecurity business of IT consultancy group Atos, which could be worth about $3 billion, despite expectations of French government opposition to any break-up, sources told Reuters.
 Thales and its adviser Centerview Partners have approached several private equity firms including Bain Capital to explore a possible joint offer for Atos as part of a deal that would could see it broken up, the sources said.

-France's Thales is working on a plan to buy the cybersecurity business of IT consultancy group Atos, which could be worth about $3 billion, despite expectations of French government opposition to any break-up, sources told Reuters.
+French defence group Thales would buy the big data and cybersecurity business, known as BDS, they told Reuters on condition of anonymity.
+Shares in Atos were up 8.74% at 1431 GMT after Reuters first reported news of the plan, while Thales' stock was down 4%.

-Shares in Atos slumped to their lowest level since mid-2012 after it issued two profit warnings in seven months, becoming an attractive targets for private equity investors.
+Atos has seen its shares plummet to their lowest level since mid-2012 after the company issued two profit warnings in seven months, becoming an attractive target for private equity investors.
 Yet any sale would face major headwinds in France where the government of Emmanuel Macron is wary of seeing sensitive 'national champions' such as Atos sold to foreign investors with presidential elections looming in April.

 "The French government will strongly oppose any break-up of Atos right now," one of the sources said.
 Thales' advisers have also begun talks with CVC Capital Partners and PAI Partners over a possible joint bid for Atos but the timing of such a move remains unclear, another said.